Folk Alliance Australia

 support@folkalliance.org.au

-Join us for a live Q&A session on Sunday 16 June to ask questions and get guidance on your nomination.
+Join us for a live Q&A session to ask questions and get guidance on your nomination.
 Details will be shared via email and socials soon.

 Stay in touch and engage with AFMA’s